 – Platform compatibility: Ensure the extension supports the Edge version you’re using Chromium-based Edge.
 Some extensions aren’t available on all Edge channels.

 What data does a free Edge extension collect?
+How to turn off vpn on microsoft edge 2026

 – Basic device data: sometimes your approximate location or language settings.